stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/06-add-secret/add-secrets.md

     ![external secret resources](images/external-secret-resources.png)

 Once the updated secret is created, the application pod will be recreated.
-Refresh the application route to see if the pods are running.
+Refresh to see if the pods are running.

 ![running pods](images/running-pods.png)